codecop/javaclass-rb/Readme.txt

 It provides access to the package, protected, and public fields and methods of the classes passed to it together with a list of all outgoing references.

+== Motivation

+TODO,
+Java for money, Ruby for fun, class anaysis to do...
+"This might be the base for static code analysis tools."

 == Install

   sudo gem install javaclass